-I was on the hunt of a copycat of Panera’s Cream of Chicken and Wild Rice Soup and I found this recipe, which is an excellent comfort soup.
+I was on the hunt of a copycat of Cream of Chicken and Wild Rice Soup from Panera and I found this recipe, which is an excellent comfort soup.
 I shared a batch with my parents on Sunday and my dad was still talking about it on Monday.
 That’s saying something, because my mom is a good cook!
+Just like Panera’s only homemade.

 4 cups chicken broth